-The OECD International Early Learning and Child Well-being Study (IELS) is an exciting new research study that provides an opportunity to understand better the role of children’s early childcare experiences and home environment on children’s development and well-being.
+During this period, children learn at a faster rate than at any other time in their lives, developing basic skills that are fundamental for their future achievements in school and later on as an adult.
+These skills are also the foundation for their general wellbeing – how they respond to future successes and setbacks.
+The OECD International Early Learning and Child Well-being Study (IELS) is an exciting new research study that provided an opportunity to understand better the role of children’s early childcare experiences and home environment on children’s development and wellbeing.

-This study will collect high quality, holistic information to investigate a range of outcomes, including social and emotional well-being and self-regulation, as well as emerging language and numeracy skills.
-Some of the measures will be collected from parents/carers and teachers, whereas others will be assessed directly using story- and game-based activities on tablet devices.
-The findings from this study will then be used to help countries better support children’s early development.
+This study collected high quality, holistic information to investigate a range of outcomes, including social and emotional wellbeing and self-regulation, as well as emerging literacy and numeracy development.
+Some of the measures were collected from parents/carers and teachers, whereas others were assessed directly using story- and game-based activities on tablet devices.
+The findings from this study can be used to help countries better support children’s early development.

-IELS will collect robust information about the cognitive and social-emotional development of children around the world.
+IELS collected robust information about the cognitive and social-emotional development of children in England, Estonia and the United States.

-Parents/carers and school teachers will be asked to complete a questionnaire about each child’s developing skills and background.
-And teachers will be asked to provide some brief information about their professional background and experience.
+Parents/carers and school teachers completed a questionnaire about each child’s development and background.
+Teachers were also asked to provide some brief information about their professional background and experience.

 All responses from questionnaires and the information from activities are strictly confidential.
 Findings will never be presented at school level or identify schools, teachers, parents/carers or children.